A Foodcentric Life

 Sally Cameron

-A hearty meal in a bowl with tender beef, lots of vegetables, herbs and rich broth.
-This recipe is done in a pressure cooker but can be made without one.
-See notes for standard cooking method.
+A hearty meal in a bowl with tender beef, lots of vegetables, potatoes, barley, herbs and rich broth.
+Make it on the stove top or in a Instant Pot/pressure cooker.
 If you follow a gluten-free diet, skip the barley.
+The yield is 2 ½ quarts of soup (10 cups).

 Print Recipe Pin Recipe